tobiassjosten/httpare/README.md

 Compare one site to another.

+**HTTPare** is built mainly for quality assuring website migrations, where you want to be certain all the paths of the old site is handled in the new one.
+This is important both to avoid having users ending up at a 404 page and for keeping inbound link juice (SEO).

 ## Usage

 *NB: I'm adopting [Readme Driven Development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html) for this project and so what you read here might not yet be implemented until a 1.0.0 release.*